operator888/magento-2-greek-language-pack/HOW-TO-CONTRIBUTE.md

 - Magento_AdvancedCheckout: module scope (only translate in this module)

-Fom the beginning, `github_contributions.csv` is empty, you guys should add more translations into it.
+From the beginning, `github_contributions.csv` is empty, you guys should add more translations into it.

 #### Suggestions
 - You can copy any part of `el_GR.csv` and paste to `github_contributions.csv` then translate it.